shashigh1/Breast_Cancer_detection_/readme.md

 # 🧠 Breast Cancer Detection using VGG16

-A deep learning web application to classify breast histopathology images as **Cancer** or **Not Cancer** using a pre-trained VGG16 model.
+A deep learning web application to classify breast histopathology images as **Cancer** or **Not Cancer** with a accuracy of 90 percent using a pre-trained VGG16 model.

 ## 🚀 Features